viamrobotics/docs/docs/architecture/_index.md

     - Configure the intervals at which to capture and sync data.
 - `viam-server` runs on the SBC, managing all communications between hardware and the cloud using gRPC over {{< glossary_tooltip term_id="webrtc" text="WebRTC" >}}.
   On startup, `viam-server` uses credentials stored locally to establish a connection with the Viam app and fetches its configuration.
-- Sensor data is cached in a local folder, then synced to the cloud.
+- Sensor data is cached in a local folder, then synced to the cloud at a configurable interval.
 - You can use the tools in the Viam app to remotely view sensor data as well as to change your machine's configuration, to view logs, and more.

 Now imagine you want to run code to turn on a fan when the temperature sensor reads over 100 degrees Fahrenheit:

 - Configure the fan motor as a motor component and wire the fan motor relay to the same board as the sensor.
 - Write your script using one of the Viam [SDKs](/sdks/), for example the Viam Python SDK, using the sensor API and motor API.
-- You then run this code either locally on the SBC, or on a separate computer such as a laptop.
+- You then run this code either locally on the SBC, or on a separate server.
-  Either way, you include a few lines of code at the top of your script that set up a connection to your machine's `viam-server` instance so you can access the sensor component and use the [sensor API](/components/sensor/#api) to get readings.
+  Your code connects to the machine, authenticating with API keys, and uses the [sensor API](/components/sensor/#api) to get readings and the [motor API](/components/motor/#api) to turn the motor on and off.

   ![alt](/build/program/sdks/robot-client.png)